dbmi-bgm/magma/docs/meta-workflow.rst

           "uuid": "", # universally unique identifier
           "config": { # configuration for the step-workflow "instance_type": "",
-            "ebs_size": "", # it is possible to specify formulas "formula:x+1"
+            "ebs_size": "", # it is possible to specify formulas "formula:<formula>"
                             #   values to be replaced must be defined as
                             #   parameter arguments
             "EBS_optimized": True,